eadhost/eadator/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --dtd DTD
+  --dtd DTD   use alternate EAD2002 DTD
-  --xsd XSD
+  --xsd XSD   use alternate EAD2002 XSD
+  --rng RNG   use alternate EAD3 RelaxNG schema --count     report total count of errors
 ```

-Comes with default `ead.dtd` and `ead.xsd`, but you can point at
+Comes with default `ead.dtd`, `ead.xsd`, and `ead3.rng` but you can
-your own copies on the local filesystem or at URLs on the web.
+point at your own copies on the local filesystem or at URLs on the
+web.

 License
 -------
-Copyright © 2014, Regents of the University of California
+Copyright © 2015, Regents of the University of California

 All rights reserved.